SAthamnah/VRBluiTouchInteraction/README.md

 <img width="668" alt="image" src="https://github.com/user-attachments/assets/598ae43e-48fd-411b-94ad-09e1d93de20c" />

 ___
-9. Create a variable and call it noRappiedFire, compile. change its defualt value to ture. branch on it before you trigger mouse down.
+9. Create a variable and call it noRappiedFire, compile. change its default value to true. branch on it before you trigger mouse down.
 Set its value to false, add a delay of 0.5s and set it back to true.
-This will allow one finger to trigger the moues at a time.
+This will allow one finger to trigger the mouse at a time.

 <img width="242" alt="image" src="https://github.com/user-attachments/assets/d5f8ce62-5423-461b-a8cb-8130977c7183" />
 <img width="311" alt="image" src="https://github.com/user-attachments/assets/1f28f147-a076-40a2-875c-11a3a111e6fb" />